jonjaffe/CS-Fundamentals/SystemArchitecture.md

 With microservices, it is easy to do small refactors.

 As a downside, there is a bit of overhead in having the services talk to one another.

+### Client vs Server

+TCP – ex: this data must get to the user.
+TCP requests to talk to the server; the server obliges.
+They open a connection.
+Once the connection is open, I send packets to the server.
+Server confirms it received the packets, and the process repeats.
+The packets are all numbered, and the server makes sure it received the packets in the right order.

+TCP has a lot of overhead because of the acknowledgement, verification of things going in the right order

+HTTP is built on UDP.
+HTTP uses TCP.
+When you ask a server for  a get request, you first send a message to the server to talk.
+The server asks what you want.
+You say I want this page.
+Server says I got your packet that says you want this page, here’s the page.
+You say I got it, server says I’m done, connection closed.

+UDP AKA best effort.
+I send you a packet and you either get it or you don't with no guarantee about ordering.
+UDP is faster, but TCP is more secure, and you know how things are ordered.

+Example: every 5 seconds an Uber driver sends up location details to the Uber sever.
+Uber records info on its server, then sends you the most updated info.
+This needs to be really fast.
+You should use UDP.

+You would use TCP if you want to ensure that a packet does not get dropped.
+HTTP assumes you need TCP.

+Is it ok to let the client and server become inconsistent?
+Possibly yes, if an "instant" feeling is desired.
+On the contrary, Google Docs cannot allow inconsistency because each user's document is the same.

+### Load Balancer

+Balances load.
+You do not want all your users going to one server; you want to equally distribute the load amongst all of your servers.
+You have multiple load balancers in place to ensure failover, and you also put a load balancer between the caching layer and your databases.